Placement Presentation and Report (PPR) guidance for markers

 - a 1500-word initial report which is handed in at the end of each core placement

-- a presentation by the trainee and subsequent discussion with the trainee and examiners (to be held after placements 2 and 4)
+- a presentation by the trainee and subsequent discussion with the trainee and markers (to be held after placements 2 and 4)

 - a 5,500-word main report (handed in following the presentation and discussion).
 The initial 1,500 word report will be combined with this main report bringing the maximum acceptable word count to 7,000 words.
 Should the initial report be less than 1,500 words, the word count for the main report should still be a maximum of 5,500 words.
 Word count is not transferable between the two reports